 Here’s how we helped a US-based pharma company deliver exceptional experiences to its customers while helping its sales team do the job they are hired for to sell more.
 Using the power of automation and salesforce technologies, we lifted their mundane work and ensured customer experience and employee emancipation are not at stake.

 Automate and make as efficient as possible the order process of supplying diabetes test strips to customers who are on Medicare.
-Growth in orders was expected to rise 10 fold within 4 months and do not have the time to build a huge team so need automation.
-Phone orders are taken, where the patient needs to be qualified for Medicare, their doctor identified, their doctor must sign a work order for the patient and supplier, and the order must be shipped.
+Growth in orders was expected to rise 10 fold within 4 months, and we do not have the time to build a huge team, so we need automation.
+Phone orders are taken where the patient needs to be qualified for Medicare, their doctor identified, their doctor must sign a work order for the patient and supplier, and the order must be shipped.
 Then a renewal process is needed to send more supplies depending on their prescription.

 We implemented Salesforce to manage and automate the entire process.
 The time-consuming aspects of taking and preparing to ship a qualified order are to confirm the customer is qualified for Medicare and get a signed work order from their doctor.

 First, we integrated with a healthcare insurance platform using their API, so we could check the customer’s Medicare eligibility while creating the order record in Salesforce by clicking a button and waiting a few seconds for the response.
 If passed, the next step was to get the customer’s doctor, who often was hard because the customer didn’t remember or have handy the full information about the doctor.
 The information needed was the Doctor’s name, the phone number was helpful, but most important was getting their fax number so a work order could be faxed to the doctor.
 Also, the doctor’s NPI number (government-issued id) needed to be obtained.